dgillis/pg_json_query/README.md

 typically construct the query using some programming language specific query-builder.

-Query-builders complicate SQL development by forcing database interaction to take place via the client language and makes debugging/profiling more difficult since they must deal with programmatically generated queries.
-This extension provides an alternative by allowing the `WHERE` part of a query to be
+Query-builders complicate SQL development by forcing database interaction to take place via the client language and make debugging/profiling more difficult since they must deal with programmatically generated queries.

-parameterized:
+This extension provides an alternative by allowing the `WHERE` part of a query to be parameterized:

 ```SQL
 -- This procedure takes an optional argument customizing which rows are included in the aggregate.